Cybersecurity for Nonprofits

 Insuring Against Cybersecurity Risks

 At Beacon Insurance Agency we have nearly two decades of experience in working with nonprofit organizations, Christian schools and churches.
 We provide them with the insurance policies and safety resources that they need for their mission and ministries.
 In such a highly technical age, so many of our clients rely on the use of electronic information and the online transmission of data.
 We urge them to enact greater cybersecurity measures and invest in insurance policies that will safeguard them against a security breach.
-The partnerships we have created with GuideOne Insurance and Church Mutual strengthen our ability to serve the many needs of our clients.
+The partnership we have created with GuideOne Insurance strengthens our ability to serve the many needs of our clients.
 We can provide invaluable tools to increase their safety in the cyber world and beyond.

 9 Tips for Increasing Security